googlefonts/specimen-skeleton/README.md

 ### Animation

 Any element that animates should get an `animates` class.
 When this element is not in view, animations will be paused to avoid unnecessary performance impact.
 When in view, element will get `.in-view` class added.
+Make sure you actually toggle `animation-play-state` yourself when the class is present/absent.

 Note: this can be repurposed for lazy loading images, pausing video, etc.